Berry Bushes For Sale Online

 Berry plants have been bred to be smaller and more compact.
 Today's smaller varieties actually produce more fruit than their larger cousins.
 There are many easy to grow berries that are a snap to grow in the garden.
 Before you know it, you'll be enjoying delicious berries in about everything you eat, from pancakes to yogurt.

-Berry Plants for the Home Garden
+Berry Plants for Your Home Garden

 Blueberries: Blueberry plants are always a welcome addition to the garden, and blueberries only require rich, acidic soil.
 This can be accomplished by adding Espoma Soil acidified to your soil.
 This product "sours" the soil to a level that blueberries adore.
 As a bonus, use any leftover soil acidified to turn your hydrangeas blue.